SukkoPera/Hannes256/README.md

 Note that some software from that section requires a different expansion (i.e.: *Csory* or something else): that will not work with Hannes256.

 ## Programming
-The expansion is controller through a single 8-bit register at $FD16, whose individual bits control the memory configuration:
+The expansion is controlled through a single 8-bit register at $FD16, whose individual bits control the memory configuration:
 * Bit 0/1: Select RAM bank (0-3)
 * Bit 2/3: Leave at 1 in order to allow compaibility with larger memory expansions
 * Bit 4/5: Leave at 1 for compatibility with the expansion by CSORY